Integrated passive devices: IPDs on a silicon substrate

 IPDs on a silicon substrate are generally fabricated using standard wafer fabrication technologies such as thin film and photolithography processing.
 For avoiding possible parasitic effects due to semiconductive silicon high resistive silicon substrate is typically used for integrated passives.
 IPDs on silicon can be designed as flip chip mountable or wire bondable components.
 However to differentiate technically from active integrated circuit (IC) technologies IPD technologies may utilise thicker metal (for higher Q value of inductors) or different resistive (like SiCr) layers, thinner or different higher K (higher dielectric constant) dielectric layers (like PZT instead of silicon dioxide or silicon nitride) for higher capacitance density than with typical IC technologies.

-IPDs on silicon can be grinded — if needed — below 100 µm in thickness and with many packaging options (micro-bumping, wire bonding, copper pads) and delivery mode options (as wafers, bare dies, tape & reel).
+IPDs on silicon can be grinded — if needed — below 100 μm in thickness and with many packaging options (micro-bumping, wire bonding, copper pads) and delivery mode options (as wafers, bare dies, tape & reel).

 3D passive integration in silicon is one of the technologies used to manufacture Integrated Passive Devices (IPDs), enabling high-density trench capacitors, metal-insulator-metal (MIM) capacitors, resistors, high-Q inductors, PIN, Schottky or Zener diodes to be implemented in silicon.
-The design time of IPDs on silicon depends on complexity of the design but can be made by using same design tools and environment what is used for application specific integrated circuits (ASICs) or integrated circuits.
+The design time of IPDs on silicon depends on complexity of the design but can be made by using same design tools and environment what is used for application-specific integrated circuits (ASICs) or integrated circuits.
 Some IPD suppliers offer full design kit support so that System in Package (SiP) module manufacturers or system houses are able to design their own IPDs fulfilling their specific application requirements.

-History and IPDs role in electronic system assembly
+History

 In early control system design it was discovered that having same value of components makes design easier and faster.
 One way to implement passive components with same value or in practice with smallest possible distribution is to place them on the same substrate near to each other.